FredericG-BE/OpenHasp-HA-pyscript/README.md

 # Features and enhancements in the pipeline
 - Display Camera Image
+- More control on how an image is centered in the reserved canvas
 - Better Message Box support
 - Media Player enhancements:
     - More control over layout